 - Polish for a glossy finish.

-Repairing Car Paint With Bird Poop Damage
+Repairing Car’s Paint With Bird Poop Damage

 Treating Minor Stains

-- Remove caked-on bird droppings.
+- Remove bird droppings that’re caked on.

 I guess most of you have already removed the droppings, that’s how you found out about the stain.
 If you haven’t, get WD-40, spray it on the poop.
 Let it sit for a minute or two, wipe away with a soft cloth.
 You can also use a damp cloth dipped in warm water for wiping.
+WD40 is a great alternative for removing caked on material.

 - Wash your car.